The latest episode of The Orville

 There was a moment in the end where Commander Kelly Grayson recognized Gordons loss and acceptance of reality as a true friend.
 This story was told well and it really drew me in.
 Moreover, it made me think.
 I found myself asking what I would want someone 300 or 400 years in the future to be able to extrapolate about the life I lived and who I am.

 Sometimes life lessons don’t come from novels, nor critically acclaimed pieces of art.
 They can also come from real people swinging from the depths of humanity that scares many off.
 Seth will likely never receive the credit for the comedic and intellectual genius he is.
 Let’s be clear, he writes, produces, directs and acts in this series.
 I wish I had that talent, I really do.
 Some people get things handed to them, Seth has truly earned it.

 I want to say one more thing about Seth McFarland that I admire.
 He could have taken on a political leaning with all of the media he has at his disposal.
 Instead of becoming overtly political, he has used his intellect.
-His cartoon fame and comedic façade hides a talented story teller whom I love following.
+His cartoon fame and comedic façade hide a talented storyteller whom I love following.
 I appreciate that Seth uses his influence wisely for the most part.
-His messages are often left leaning but you have to get there through interpolation versus influence.
+His messages are often left-leaning but you have to get there through interpolation versus influence.
 He tells a story that shows people the ridiculousness of how people behave, the realness of why they behave that way and how we could be better.
-He is a modern day mother goose for the woke and un-woke alike.
+He is a modern-day mother goose for the woke and un-woke alike.

 Written by Stacy Glasgow